Auferet

 Start in motion.
 Open at the moment things get interesting, not the morning before.
 The best solo sessions begin with a decision already in front of you.

 Then stop.
 Do not plan the ending.
-Paste your line into Auferet, see what the Game Master builds, and react.
+Take your line to Auferet, see what the Game Master builds, and react.
 Because it remembers what you establish, whatever you invent in that first sentence, a scar, a debt, a rival, comes back later as part of the story.

 FAQ